AutoZone Inc (AZO): A Deep Dive into Financial Metrics and Compe

 - Momentum rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in profitability, growth, and momentum, and moderate ranks in financial strength and GF value, GuruFocus assigned AutoZone Inc the GF Score of 93 out of 100, which signals the highest outperformance potential.
+With a high profitability rank and growth rank, and a moderate financial strength rank, GuruFocus assigned AutoZone Inc the GF Score of 92 out of 100, which signals the highest outperformance potential.

-AutoZone Inc is the premier seller of aftermarket automotive parts, tools, and accessories to do-it-yourself customers in the United States.
+AutoZone Inc, with a market cap of $46.18 billion and sales of $17.46 billion, is the premier seller of aftermarket automotive parts, tools, and accessories to do-it-yourself customers in the United States.
 The company derives an increasing proportion of its sales from domestic commercial customers, although its presence in its home market is still dominated by its do-it-yourself operation, which accounts for around 70% of sales in country.
 AutoZone also has a growing presence in Mexico and Brazil.
 AutoZone had 6,943 stores in the U.S. (6,168), Mexico (703), and Brazil (72) as of the end of fiscal 2022.
-The company has a market cap of $45.51 billion and sales of $17.11 billion, with an operating margin of 19.6%.

 Profitability Rank Breakdown